CyVerse-learning-materials/SciApps_guide/step5.rst

 *Summary*
 ~~~~~~~~~

-Using the app SNAP and the Association workflow as examples, you have gotten an overview of how SciApps workflows work - from accessing data in CyVerse Data Store, to launching jobs, building workflows, running workflows, and visualizing results.
+Using the app SNAP and the Association workflow as examples, you have gotten an overview of how SciApps workflows work - from accessing data in CyVerse Data Store, to launching jobs, building workflows, importing workflows, running workflows, and visualizing results.

 ..
     Summary